-55. The appropriate method of calculation of the PCR for a composite licensed insurer carrying on both general business and long term business shall be agreed with the Commission on a case by case basis.
+(1) The appropriate method of calculation of the PCR for a composite licensed insurer, carrying on both general business and long term business, must be agreed with the Commission on a case by case basis.

-Category 6 Insurer PCR
+4.1.4 Category 6 Insurer PCR

-56. The PCR shall not apply to a Category 6 insurer, provided that the entity continues to qualify for inclusion in this category on an ongoing basis.
+(1) The PCR does not apply to a Category 6 insurer provided that the entity continues to qualify for inclusion in this category on an ongoing basis.

-Section A - General Business - PCR standard formula
+4.2 General Business - PCR standard formula